 What makes Lurie Children's exceptional?

-We have over 250 APPs represented in all specialty areas at Lurie Children's, providing comprehensive evidence-based care to patients and families.
-Specialty areas have independent APP clinics for better access to care.
+We have nearly 300 APPs represented in all specialty areas at Lurie Children's, providing comprehensive evidence-based care to patients and families.
+Several specialty areas have independent APP clinics for better access to care.

 We offer an extensive transition into practice (TIP) for new APPs to help mentor them into their new role and the organization